kalyanaharitha/myfirstapp/README.md

 # myfirstapp
-This is my first GitHub repository
+This is my first GitHub repository.
+I updated it after cloning the code to my local workstation.